The Unnatural Normal

 The Subtle Signals: When the Body Starts Whispering

-A heart that feels unsettled for no clear reason.
+Breath that won’t fully deepen.
+Heart that feels unsettled for no clear reason.

+These are not dramatic symptoms.
 They are signals from a body working harder to stay balanced in a world it was not designed for.
+Below are five of the most common subtle signals and why they arise.

 1. Breath and O₂–CO₂ Balance